NafanJ/kodi-scripts/README.md

 `./nfo_files.sh 'Game of Thrones' 1 10 'Winter is Coming'`

 ### Permissions
-Note: Ensure that you have the necessary permissions to execute these scripts:
+Ensure that you have the necessary permissions to execute these scripts:
 `chmod +x rename.sh nfo_files.sh`